dsc-courses/bpd-reference/docs/documentation/arrays-and-numpy/np.round().md

         <dd className='parameter-description'>Number of decimal places to round to.
 If omitted, defaults to 0, meaning rounding to the nearest integer.</dd>

         <dt className='term'>Returns:</dt>
-        <dd>rounded_array - An array of the same shape as `a`, with each element rounded to the specified number of decimal places.</dd>
+        <dd>An array of the same shape as `arr`, with each element rounded to the specified number of decimal places.</dd>

         <dt className='term'>Return Type:</dt>
         <dd>ndarray</dd>